slaeryan/slaeryan.github.io/posts/slae-assignment1-blogpost.md

 Now that we have finished setting up the sockaddr_in struct, let's move on to the bind() syscall.
 ### Bind syscall
-These bind() arguments can be summarized as follows:
+The bind() arguments can be summarized as follows:

 1. int sockfd – this is a reference to the socket fd that was created in the first syscall, this is why we moved EAX into EBX
 1. struct sockaddr_in server – this is a pointer to the location on the stack of the sockaddr struct that we just created